PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 The early stopping callback monitors the val_loss of the training set.
 A trigger can be set to stop the model when a certain number of epochs have passed without improvement in the val_loss.
 This stops the model when it begins to overfit the dataset.

 Below is the final output for one of the test images, along with a gif showing the loss value for each epoch and the model prediction for each epoch.
 Without the early stopping callback, you can see that the model begins to overfit.
-The deviation in loss between the training and test samples also shows that the model is overfitting the longer it runs.
+The deviation in loss between the training data("loss") and validation data ("val_loss") also shows that the model is overfitting the longer it runs.

 <img src="https://user-images.githubusercontent.com/41071502/127065938-1fdabb13-0034-401c-8f3e-c197cec78205.png" width="500" height="180">